Miracle in Montreal: Aftermath

+Final results

+Montreal and Toronto perspective

 Toronto FC would go on to lose to Puerto Rico Islanders in the preliminary round of 2009–10 CONCACAF Champions League.

 The match was a significant moment in shaping the rivalry between Montreal Impact and Toronto FC.
 In 2011, Montreal Impact officially joined Major League Soccer becoming the third Canadian team to do so after Toronto FC and Vancouver Whitecaps FC.
 This only furthered the rivalry which became known as the 401 derby and later the Canadian Classique.

 Montreal would get retribution against Toronto, beating them 6–0 in the same venue during the 2013 Canadian Championship.
 This remains the largest margin of victory in Canadian Classique history.

+Vancouver perspective

+The Montreal Impact were accused of fielding a weaker squad against Toronto FC to rest key players for the league, since they were no longer in contention for the championship.
+This was seen as unfair by Vancouver Whitecaps' supporters, as Montreal's alleged uneven efforts against their opponents was the reason behind Toronto FC scoring as many goals as they did.
+This became additionally controversial when Montreal's rested players returned in a regular season match against Vancouver, which was not only won by Montreal, but also lead to Montreal gaining a home advantage over Vancouver in the playoffs due to the regular season seeding.